amitghoshg/Madhav-Ecommerce-Sales-Dashboard/README.md

 # Madhav-Ecommerce-Sales-Dashboard

 I am thrilled to present a project that I recently undertook, involving the development of a dynamic Power BI Dashboard for Madhav Ecommerce Sales.
 This project aimed to revolutionize how the company analyses its sales data and gain actionable insights to enhance its operations and profitability.

-Project Overview: Madhav Ecommerce Sales is a growing player in the ecommerce industry, catering to a diverse range of products.
+Project Overview: Madhav Ecommerce is a growing player in the ecommerce industry, catering to a diverse range of products.
 To remain competitive and make informed decisions, they required a robust data analytics solution.
 In response, I crafted a comprehensive Power BI Dashboard to visualize their sales data and provide clear, actionable insights.

 Key Achievements:
 1. Data Integration: I collected data from various sources, including profit, payment mode, category, quantity etc. Using Power Query, I cleaned and transformed the data, ensuring its accuracy and reliability.